All 'SNL' Wants For Christmas Is For Mueller To Complete His Investigation

-2018 is coming to an end, and the women of SNL closed their December 2 show with a heartfelt ode to the one thing they want before the year concludes.
-While anyone watching SNL when the opening notes of "All I Want For Christmas" started playing surely knew a parody was ahead of them, viewers were in for a surprise then Cecily Strong, Kate McKinnon, Aidy Bryant, and Leslie Jones — eventually joined by the rest of the women on the cast — sang about how they hoped Christmas would bring the results of Robert Mueller's investigation.
-SNL's "All I Want For Christmas Is You" parody struck a chord with its audience, and may go down as one of SNL's most memorable holiday tunes.
+With 2018 nearing its end, the women of SNL closed their Dec.
+2 show with a heartfelt ode to the one thing they want before the year concludes.
+While anyone watching SNL when the opening notes of "All I Want For Christmas" started playing surely knew a parody was ahead of them, viewers were in for a surprise when Cecily Strong, Kate McKinnon, Aidy Bryant, and Leslie Jones — eventually joined by the rest of the women in the cast — sang about how they hoped Christmas would bring the results of Robert Mueller's investigation.
+From the looks of Twitter, SNL's "All I Want For Christmas Is You" parody struck a chord with viewers, and may go down as one of SNL's most memorable holiday tunes.

-For the first few lines, on could be fooled into thinking that the women of SNL were going to just sing Mariah Carey's classic Christmas tune, as they don't change the first few lines in any way.
-However, by the time a framed image of Robert Mueller wearing a Santa hat descends from the ceiling, it's clear that the SNL cast won't be singing about love — they're going to end the episode by singing about justice.
+At first, you may have been fooled into thinking that the women of SNL were going to just sing Mariah Carey's classic Christmas tune, as they didn't change the first few lines in any way.
+However, by the time a framed image of Mueller wearing a Santa hat descended from the ceiling, it was clear that the SNL cast wouldn't be singing about love, but leaning into the political riffs the show has made its bread and butter.

 The women explain that for the Holiday season to be truly festive of contain even "a frickin' ounce of cheer," there needs to be a conclusion to the Mueller investigation, preferably finding Trump guilty.
 "I just really want my life back / oh my god its been two years." they sing, communicating how weary some people feel entering the third year of Trump's presidency.
 They continue,